John Urschel: Mathematics career

 While doing his master's at Penn State, Urschel was involved in teaching vector calculus, trigonometry and analytic geometry, and introduction to econometrics.
 In 2014, Urschel was named Arthur Ashe, Jr. Sports Scholar by Diverse: Issues In Higher Education.
 In 2015, Urschel co-authored a paper in the Journal of Computational Mathematics titled "A Cascadic Multigrid Algorithm for Computing the Fiedler Vector of Graph Laplacians".
 It includes "a cascadic multigrid algorithm for fast computation of the Fiedler vector of a graph Laplacian, namely, the eigenvector corresponding to the second smallest eigenvalue."

 Urschel began a Ph.D. in mathematics at Massachusetts Institute of Technology in 2016, focusing on spectral graph theory, numerical linear algebra, and machine learning.
 MIT does not allow Ph.D. students to study part-time; while the Ravens knew that he was taking classes, Urschel admitted after retiring from the team that he did not disclose that he was a full-time graduate student, having taken correspondence classes in between games and practices.
 On January 4, 2017, Urschel was named to Forbes' "30 Under 30" list of outstanding young scientists and owns the following blurb: "Urschel has published six peer-reviewed mathematics papers to date and has three more ready for review.
 He's won academic awards for his math prowess.
 All this while playing guard for the Baltimore Ravens."
 Since 2017, Urschel has had an Erdős number of 4.

 His PhD thesis on Graphs, Principal Minors, and Eigenvalue Problems was completed in 2021 under Michel Goemans at MIT.

 He was a member of the Institute for Advanced Study in Princeton, New Jersey.
+He was also a Junior Fellow at the Harvard Society of Fellows from 2022 to 2023 and again from 2024 to 2025.

-In the Fall of 2023, Urschel joined the faculty of MIT as an assistant professor in the MIT Math department.
-He is also a Junior Fellow at the Harvard Society of Fellows (currently on leave).
+In the fall of 2023, Urschel joined the faculty of MIT as an assistant professor in the math department.